 The aim of the module is for students to understand methods of analysis that allow people to gain insights from complex data.
 The module covers the theoretical basis of a variety of approaches, placed into a practical context using different application domains.

-Bio-inspired Computing - 15 credits
+Animation and simulation - 15 credits

 Knowledge Representation and Reasoning - 15 credits

 Analysing descriptions of complex real world scenarios in terms of formal representation languages.
 Understanding automated reasoning and ontology as well as their applications.